Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Trrrk’k sounded grimmer. *"Mercenaries, probably.
 Pirates, privateers, whatever you call them."*

-"Well, at least it’s not the bloody Hunters…" Ian grumbled.
+"Well, at least it’s not the bloody Hunters..."
+Ian grumbled.
 He was about to start up the ramp when Dora tugged urgently on his sleeve.

 "I need that open!" she said fervently, using two arms to point at the crate on the drone.